 Corihuarmi was initially permitted to mine and treat up to 4,500 tonnes per day.
-Since then, the mine has been re-permitted to allow the mining and treatment of 9,000 tonnes per day.
-In 2014, the Company mined and stacked ore at an average rate of approximately 7,300 tonnes per day.
+The mine was been repermitted to allow the mining and treatment of 9,000 tonnes per day.
+In 2016, the Company mined and stacked ore at an average rate of approximately 8,300 tonnes per day.